GuoYanMing-Titus/hadoop-on-macos-parallels/README.md

 rm ~/id_rsa.pub
 ~~~

-4.back to dta1(master), try ssh to others.
+4.back to dta1(master), try ssh to others, it should not need passwd.
 ~~~
 ssh dtm1
 exit